opnfv/vswitchperf/docs/test_spec/vswitchperf_ltd.rst

     The following are the metrics collected for this test:

-    -  The back-to-back value, which is the the number of frames in the longest burst that the DUT will handle without the loss of any frames.
+    -  The average back-to-back value across the trials, which is the number of frames in the longest burst that the DUT will handle without the loss of any frames.
     -  CPU and memory utilization may also be collected as part of this test, to determine the vSwitch's performance footprint on the system.